House OKs debt ceiling bill to avoid default, sends Biden-McCarthy deal to Senate

 Senators, who have remained largely on the sidelines during much of the negotiations, are insisting on amendments to reshape the package.
 But making any changes at this stage seemed unlikely with so little time to spare before Monday’s deadline.

-Associated Press White House Correspondent Zeke Miller and writers Mary Clare Jalonick and Seung Min Kim contributed to this report.
+Associated Press White House Correspondent Zeke Miller and writers Mary Clare Jalonick, Seung Min Kim and Jill Colvin and video journalist Nathan Ellgren contributed to this report.